Azure/autorest.typescript/test/integration/generated/storageblob/README.md

 ### StorageBlobClient

-`StorageBlobClient` is the primary interface for developers using the StorageBlobClient library.
+`StorageBlobClient` is the primary interface for developers using the StorageBlob client library.
 Explore the methods on this client object to understand the different features of the StorageBlob service that you can access.